 Do your research.
 Find out which qualifications you need to get into the job you want

 The road isn't always smooth but you can get there

 Don’t listen to anyone who tells you you can’t do it.
 If you want it enough, you can do anything.

-What to expect if you want a job like Alice's:
+What to expect if you want to become a tendering engineer

 A similar role to this would be an electrical engineer.
 Electrical engineers design, build and maintain electrical systems, machinery and equipment.

-- Working hours: 35 to 40 hours per week
+- Electrical engineer working hours: 35 to 40 hours per week

 - Entry requirements: You can get into this job through a university course, a college course, an apprenticeship, working towards this role, or applying directly.
 You can do a degree in electrical or electronic engineering.
 You may also be able to get into this career with a degree in electromechanical engineering, building services engineering, applied physics, aeronautical engineering, mechatronics.
 You'll usually need two to three A-levels (or equivalent) for a degree.
 You could do a Level 4 and 5 Higher National Diploma in Electrical and Electronic Engineering at college before looking for work.
 You'll usually need one or two A-levels (or equivalent), a Level 3 diploma or relevant experience for a Level 4 or Level 5 course.
 You could do an electrical and electronic technical support engineer higher apprenticeship.
 You'll usually need four or five GCSEs (or equivalent) at grades 9 to 4 (A* to C) and college qualifications like A-levels (or equivalent) for a higher or a degree apprenticeship.